GCuser99/VBA-UserForm-to-twinBASIC/README.md

 ## Quick How-To-Use

 1) Make sure to close all MS Office applications.
-2) Run the included tBUserformConverterSetup.exe Inno installer.
+2) Download and run the tBUserformConverterSetup.exe Inno installer.
 3) Open an MS Office document that contains UserForm(s) to be converted.
 4) Open the Visual Basic for Application IDE.
 5) You should see the "twinBASIC Tools" menu item on the far right of the main menu bar.